Research

 The same network with the same weights can play Atari, caption images, chat, stack blocks with a real robot arm and much more, deciding based on its context whether to output text, joint torques, button presses, or other tokens.

-It was awarded the TMLR Outstanding Paper in 2022, equivalent to a best paper award at a top-tier conference.
+Awarded the TMLR Outstanding Paper in 2022, equivalent to a best paper award at a top-tier conference.

 Meta-learning for Optimization and OptFormer

-I have been passionate in developing better zeroth-order optimization algorithms with meta-learning over years for applications in hyperparameter optimization, experimental design, and robotics evaluation.
+I have been passionate in developing better zeroth-order optimization algorithms with meta-learning over the years for applications in hyperparameter optimization, experimental design, and robotics evaluation.

 We also proposed the first foundation models for hyperparameter optimization in 2022, OptFormer, which takes advantage of Google's massive dataset of hyperparameter tuning experiments and is competitive with the GP-based Bayesian optimization algorithm used in production.
-Check the Google Scholar page for more works along this line of research
+Check the Google Scholar page for more works along this line of research.

 We scaled up a linear recurrent model to 14B parameters.
 It matches the Gemini performance at the same scale and achieves a much higher inference speed.